harlyq/aframe-harlyq-components/docs/aframe-keyframe-component.md

 Custom attribute which defines a property to set.
 This property can use dot notation (e.g. component.property) and value is an array of either: a single value; a list of options (separated by `|`) where one is chosen at random; or a range of two values separated by `..` where a random number is chosen which is greater than or equal to the first value and less than the second value.
 For the range operator (`..`) the values may be either vectors of numbers (eg. a single number, vec2, vec3 or vec4) or colors

 The value can also be a comma separate list, with the first value for the start of the animation, the last for the end, and intermediate values are evenly distributed across the timeline.
-All missing values are replaced by the starting value of the property
+All missing values are treated as maintaining their existing value

 When color values are used in a range e.g. `rgb(0,1,0)...red`, the interpolation is performed in RGB space